KRDO (AM): History

 In 1975, KRDO joined NBC's News and Information Service to become an all-news radio station.
 When that service was discontinued in 1977, KRDO switched to a middle of the road format of popular music and news, as an affiliate of the Mutual Broadcasting System. and later the RKO Radio Network.
 By the mid-1980s, the older songs were dropped and the station moved to a full service adult contemporary music format while returning to Mutual Broadcasting and clearing Larry King's evening talk program.
 In 1985, the FCC allowed KRDO to remain powered at 1,000 watts, both day and night.
-In late 1987, KRDO switched to an oldies format utilizing the Pure Gold (now Classic Hits) services from Satellite Music Network (SMN), who's interests are now owned by Westwood One which in turn is currently owned by Cumulus Media.
+In late 1987, KRDO switched to an oldies format utilizing the Pure Gold (now Classic Hits) services from Satellite Music Network (SMN), whose interests are now owned by Westwood One which in turn is currently owned by Cumulus Media.
 In 1991, the station flipped to a country music format.
 By the mid-1990s, the station was broadcasting an all sports format.
 During most of its run as a sports station, KRDO carried One On One Sports (later known as Sporting News Radio and today is known as SportsMap Radio Network).

 In June 2006, KRDO-AM-TV were sold to the News-Press & Gazette company, while KRDO-FM went to Citadel Broadcasting, switching call letters to KATC-FM as a country music outlet.
 The Hoth Family, as Pikes Peak Broadcasting, had owned KRDO from its founding in 1947 until 2006, nearly six decades.
 The new owners coupled KRDO with FM 105.5, changing the FM call sign to KRDO-FM and having both radio stations simulcast a news-talk format, while drawing on the news department resources of KRDO-TV.

-KRDO-AM is rebroadcast on translator K223CU in Colorado Springs at 92.5 FM.
+KRDO (AM) is rebroadcast on translator K223CU in Colorado Springs at 92.5 FM.